 Clearly, something isn’t working within the current Bible paradigm.
 We have more Bibles than ever, yet its impact on the world seems to be diminishing at an alarming rate.
 Has the Bible become irrelevant?
 Can God still speak to us through his written Word today, in the 21st century, when cell phones, emails, Facebook, Twitter, and Netflix grab at our attention nearly every waking hour?

-I think by now you know what I’m getting at.
 The Bible hasn’t lost one ounce of its power to transform lives, but we’ve found ourselves at a point in history when some necessary corrections are in order.
-What better time than 2017, half a millennium after Luther’s Theses, to begin a reformation around the Bible?
+What better time than 2017, half a millennium after Luther’s Theses, to begin a new Reformation around the Bible?

 C.S.
 Lewis once said, “We all want progress, but if you’re on the wrong road, progress means doing an about-turn and walking back to the right road.”
 We’ve made incredible strides with the Bible in the last few centuries, especially in the areas of translation and distribution.
 These are things we should be proud of.
 But we’ve also forgotten some important things about the Bible that need to be restored — we need to backtrack to the “right road.”

 2017 can be the year for that.
 61% of American adults wish they read the Bible more.
 87% of churchgoers say what they want most from their church is help understanding the Bible.
 The hunger for the Bible is there, people are just tired of essentially being told to try harder in the same old paradigm.
 The Bible can get back to its work if we just remove the chains that have bound it tighter and tighter all these years.
 We can move beyond the modern Bible and rediscover the Bible God actually gave us.
 What better time than now?